 16 – Japanese police besiege the headquarters of the Aum Shinrikyo cult near Mount Fuji in Japan following the Sarin gas attack on the Tokyo subway.
 Cult leader Shoko Asahara is found hidden in a ceiling and arrested.

-27 – Former Superman actor Christopher Reeve is paralysed after being thrown from a horse in a jumping event in Charlottesville, Virginia.
+27 – Former Superman actor Christopher Reeve is paralysed from the neck down after being thrown from a horse in a jumping event in Charlottesville, Virginia.

 11 – Phil Collins‘ touring crew is held at gunpoint by Venezuelan police in a mix-up over tax payments totalling some $900,000.